Book a Shore Excursion in Vietnam or Explore Independently? What Cruise Travellers Should Know

 What is a Shore Excursion?

+In Vietnam, cruise ports are not close to the main sightseeing areas.
 This is the part that often makes travel plan fail.
 A few common examples about distances between port and city:

 • Phu My Port: 1.5 to 2 hours driving each way to District 1 (Ho Chi Minh City)